akostrik/stage_telegram_python/README.md

-# Stage Master II, Sorbonne University \
+# Stage Master II, Sorbonne University
-(3 April 2023 - 12 September 2023)
+5 months, from the 3 April 2023 to the 12 September 2023

 Real time verification of the Telegram messages veracity by two methods:

 1) Looking for the marks of the propaganda in every separate message